SN 1987A: Neutron star

 SN 1987A appears to be a core-collapse supernova, which should result in a neutron star given the size of the original star.
-The neutrino data indicate that a compact object did form at the star's core.
-Since the supernova first became visible, astronomers have been searching for the collapsed core.
-The Hubble Space Telescope has taken images of the supernova regularly since August 1990 without a clear detection of a neutron star.
+The neutrino data indicate that a compact object did form at the star's core, and astronomers immediately began searching for the collapsed core.
+The Hubble Space Telescope took images of the supernova regularly from August 1990 without a clear detection of a neutron star.

-A number of possibilities for the "missing" neutron star are being considered.
-The first is that the neutron star is enshrouded in dense dust clouds so that it cannot be seen.
-Another is that a pulsar was formed, but with either an unusually large or small magnetic field.
-It is also possible that large amounts of material fell back on the neutron star, so that it further collapsed into a black hole.
+A number of possibilities for the "missing" neutron star were considered.
+First, that the neutron star may be obscured by surrounding dense dust clouds.
+Second, that a pulsar was formed, but with either an unusually large or small magnetic field.
+Third, that large amounts of material fell back on the neutron star, collapsing it further into a black hole.
 Neutron stars and black holes often give off light as material falls onto them.
-If there is a compact object in the supernova remnant, but no material to fall onto it, it would be very dim and could therefore avoid detection.
-Other scenarios have also been considered, such as whether the collapsed core became a quark star.
-In 2019, evidence was presented that a neutron star was inside one of the brightest dust clumps close to the expected position of the supernova remnant.
-In 2021, further evidence was presented that the hard X-ray emission from SN 1987A originates in the pulsar wind nebula.
-The latter result is supported by a three-dimensional magnetohydrodynamic model, which describes the evolution of SN 1987A from the SN event to the current age, and reconstructs the ambient environment around the neutron star at various epochs, thus allowing to derive the absorbing power of the dense stellar material around the pulsar.
+If there is a compact object in the supernova remnant, but no material to fall onto it, it would be too dim for detection.
+A fourth hypothesis is that the collapsed core became a quark star.

+In 2019, evidence was presented for a neutron star inside one of the brightest dust clumps, close to the expected position of the supernova remnant.
+In 2021, further evidence was presented of hard X-ray emissions from SN 1987A originating in the pulsar wind nebula.
+The latter result is supported by a three-dimensional magnetohydrodynamic model, which describes the evolution of SN 1987A from the SN event to the present, and reconstructs the ambient environment, predicting the absorbing power of the dense stellar material around the pulsar.

+In 2024, researchers using the James Webb Space Telescope (JWST) identified distinctive emission lines of ionized argon within the central region of the Supernova 1987A remnants.
+These emission lines, discernible only near the remnant's core, were analyzed using photoionization models.
+The models indicate that the observed line ratios and velocities can be attributed to ionizing radiation originating from a neutron star illuminating gas from the inner regions of the exploded star.